Skip to main content

 Webhooks are in beta.
 The payload format and delivery behaviour may change.

-Webhooks deliver transaction data to any HTTPS endpoint you control.
-Each time a sync runs, Redbark sends a signed JSON payload containing new and updated transactions to your URL.
+Webhooks deliver transaction and brokerage trade data to any HTTPS endpoint you control.
+Each time a sync runs, Redbark sends a signed JSON payload to your URL — one event per data type, distinguished by the top-level type field.

-Webhooks support transaction syncs only.
+Webhooks support bank transaction syncs and brokerage trade syncs.
+Brokerage holdings are not sent to webhook destinations; use a Google Sheets destination if you need holdings snapshots.
 All payloads are signed with HMAC-SHA256.
 See the API reference for the full payload and verification details.

 Setup